Shabaash Mithu: Theatrical

 On 3 December coinciding with birthday of Mithali Raj releasing a teaser poster the producer announced the release date of the film as 4 February 2022.
 The date clashed with Rajkummar Rao's comedy film Badhaai Do, which was postponed to 11 February.
-Subsequently the film was not released and finally it was released on 15 July 2022.
+Subsequently, the film was not released and finally it was released on 15 July 2022.

 Festival

-In 2023, the film was selected in 'Game On' section at the 29th Kolkata International Film Festival and will be screened on 8 December 2023.
+In 2023, the film was selected for the 'Game On' section at the 29th Kolkata International Film Festival.

 Home media

-The film digitally streamed on both Voot and Netflix in Hindi and dubbed versions of Tamil and Telugu languages from 12 August 2022.
+The film digitally streamed on both Voot and Netflix in Hindi and dubbed versions in Tamil and Telugu languages from 12 August 2022.

 Reception

 Box office

-Shabaash Mithu earned ₹0.40 crore at the domestic box office on its opening day, ₹0.55 crore on the second day and ₹0.70 crore on third day.
+Shabaash Mithu earned ₹40 lakhs at the domestic box office on its opening day, ₹55 lakhs on the second day and ₹70 lakhs on third day.

-As of 23 July 2022, the film grossed ₹2.52 crore in India and ₹0.24 crore overseas, for a worldwide gross collection of ₹2.76 crore.
+As of 23 July 2022, the film grossed ₹2.52 crore in India and ₹24 lakh overseas, for a worldwide gross collection of ₹2.76 crore.
 Film was declared disaster at box office after end of its theatrical run.